ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19007/datasheet.md

 * 1 WisBlock compatible with IO slot
 * 4 WisBlock modules compatible with slots A-D
 * 1 Type-C USB port for programming and debugging
-* 3.7 V Rechargeable battery connector
+* 3.7&nbsp;V Rechargeable battery connector
-* 5 V Solar panel connector
+* 5&nbsp;V Solar panel connector
 * Four 4-pin header with BOOT, I2C, and UART pins accessible with solder contacts

 Additionally, it has two user-definable LEDs, one power supply/charging indicator LED, and a reset button.